-Mehdi Al Amine, Director, deNovo Corporate Advisors, suggests that foreign exchange derivatives could be used as a solution to protect businesses against the effect of a potential drop in the value of the Euro.
+Mr. Mehdi Al Amine, Director, deNovo Corporate Advisors, suggests that foreign exchange derivatives could be used as a solution to protect businesses against the effect of a potential drop in the value of the Euro.

-A foreign exchange derivative instrument such as the Option is a contract and an insurance, which allows a party to force its counterparty, the bank, to buy or sell a currency (in this case, the Euro versus the US Dollar) for a particular price.
+A foreign exchange derivative instrument such as the Option is a contract, an insurance, which allows a party to force its counterparty, the bank, to buy or sell a currency (in this case, the Euro versus the USD) for a particular price.
+Say, for example, a company is expecting to receive a payment in Euros in one year and at the time of entering into the agreement the exchange rate of USD to Euros is USD1.2750: EUR1.
+As Al Amine explains, the company could pay a percentage of the notional amount as a premium in order to buy the protection and, if the Euro falls, will force the bank in one year to buy the Euros for a pre-agreed level.

-For example, a company is expecting to receive a payment in Euros in one year and, at the time of entering into the agreement, the exchange rate of USD to Euros is USD 1.2750 to EUR 1.
-As AI Amine explains, the company could pay a percentage of the notional amount as a premium in order to buy the protection and, if the Euro falls, will force the bank in one year to buy the Euros for a preagreed level.
+Let's say, for illustrative purposes, if the level is USD 1.25: EUR 1 and the premium is 4.5%.
 If the value of the Euro drops to USD 1.10, at the end of that one year period, the company will be protected from the USD 0.15 currency conversion loss per Euro that it would have otherwise incurred if it had not entered into the derivative agreement.